AsliRoy/Determining-Fake-Facts-in-Social-Media/README.md

-<<<<<<< HEAD
-# Fake News Detection
+# Determining-Fake-Facts-in-Social-Media

-Fake News Detection in Python

-This project is part of CS410:Text Information System course.
-In this project, we have used various natural language processing techniques and machine learning algorithms to classifty fake news articles using sci-kit libraries from python.
+This project was developed as a part of the Product Development Laboratory.
+Users can authenticate a fact by using an android app that checks it for them.

 ## Getting Started